aharkane/csv-data-load-pipeline-to-dwh-with-scd-etl/README.md

-# SSIS ETL Packages: Products Data Pipeline
+# CSV Data Load Pipeline to Data Warehouse with Slowly Changed Dimension Using SSIS ETL Tool

 ---